Export your email, calendar, contacts and tasks

 - Select the mailbox you would like to export and make sure that the include subfolders option is checked before you click Next

-- Make sure you export to a location on the C: Drive and not on a network drive like your U: Drive.
+- Make sure you export to a location on the C: Drive and not on a network drive like your U: Drive./li>

 - Click Finish.
 You will be prompted to create a password for your data file.
 You do not need to enter a password.
 Just leave the password fields blanks and click the OK button.
 If you do set a password, you not be able to open this exported mail file without the password.
 We will not be able to reset this password for you.

 - Wait until the export process finishes.
-Then close Outlook.
+Close Outlook.